muratkeremozcan/appsyncmasterclass-backend/README.md

 ### 19 E2e test for tweet mutation

 As a signed in user, make a graphQL request with the mutation `tweet`.
 This will  cause 3 db interactions.
-We do not have to repeat the same DB verifications as the integration test, but we canverify the response from the mutation.
+We do not have to repeat the same DB verifications as  the integration test, but we can verify the response from the mutation.

 - Sign in
 - Make a graphQL request with the tweet mutation and its text argument.